It would be impossible to say you have grown up without playing at least one game that involved using a set of dice.

 Check out our list of awesome dice games for kids (or adults) below.
 They made the list for their art, theme, mechanics, and general fun level.

-The Best Dice Games With 2 Dices or More
+The Best Dice Games With 2 Dice or More

 Nations: The Dice Game